na-na-hi/renget/archive/oypro.md

 1. Empty | A vacant inventory slot
 2. Tiny Reviver Seed | Revives fainted Pokémon to half HP
 3. Blast Seed | Explodes on contact for 10 true damage.
-4. Sour Slaw | Chopped berries that have a majority sour flavor, slightly creamy
+4. Sour Slaw | Chopped berries that have a majority sour flavor, slightly creamy.
+(Increases Defense by 1 stage.)

 **STORAGE (2 slots)**
 !!! note Extra slots separate from your normal inventory.